The Issue

 • Better police and fire access

-If we did it right
+If we do it right

 • More people

-• Less dark spaces
+• Fewer dark spaces

-• More outdoor spaces to sit
+• More outdoor areas to congregate

-• Space for lines
+• Space for entry lines

 We’re doing it elsewhere